busy-mac/NepaliTransliterate/README.md

 # NepaliTransliterate
-A transliterate library for Nepali to Roman Phonetics characters and viceversa written in Rust.
+Transliterator for Roman Phonetics characters to Nepali characters and viceversa written in Rust.
 For Romanized Nepalli to Nepali characters and viceversa see my other repo <a href="https://github.com/busy-mac/nepali-transliterate">here</a>
 <br>
 <br>